Watercolor-style illustration of parents and children gathered in a museum, admiring a framed child’s drawing of a family and house.

 The Three Key Stages of Drawing Development:

-A Glimpse into Early Childhood Drawing Development
+Insight into Early Childhood Drawing Development

 Every great artist's journey is unique, with each following one of various developmental paths, some showing prodigious talent in their early years, others blossoming much later on.
 But what's truly magical is looking back at their drawing in early life.
 These first works can be moving, revealing, or simply surprise us, showing a spark of the genius to come.
 Here are some of the best examples